I think my loved one has an eating disorder.

 • Discuss feelings rather than food, weight or exercise

-• Empower the individual to make their own decisions and be accountable for their decisions
+• Empower them to make their own decisions and be accountable for their decisions

 Don’t: